Elim Meshchersky: Biography

 Prince Elim Meshchersky was born on 26 October 1808 in Saint Petersburg in the Meshchersky family.
-His father was Prince Pyotr Sergeyevich Meshchersky (1779-1856), privy councilor, chief prosecutor of the Holy Synod, chairman of the Bible Society.
-His mother, Ekaterina Ivanovna, née Chernysheva (1782-1851), was the sister of Alexander Chernyshyov, a participant in the wars with Napoleon, who later under Nicholas I of Russia became Minister of War and Chairman of the State Council.
+His father was Prince Pyotr Sergeyevich Meshchersky (1779–1856), privy councilor, chief prosecutor of the Holy Synod, chairman of the Bible Society.
+His mother, Ekaterina Ivanovna, née Chernysheva (1782–1851), was the sister of Alexander Chernyshyov, a participant in the wars with Napoleon, who later under Nicholas I of Russia became Minister of War and Chairman of the State Council.

 Elim was baptized on 14 November 1808 in the Church of the Dormition of the Most Holy Theotokos on Sennaya Square, with the acceptance of Prince I. S. Meshchersky and grandmother Evdokia Dmitrievna Chernysheva.

 Due to illness, he received his education at home.
-He spent his childhood in German Weimar with his mother, where he was introduced to Johann Wolfgang von Goethe and kept in touch with him all his life.
+He spent his childhood in Weimar, Germany, with his mother, where he was introduced to Johann Wolfgang von Goethe and kept in touch with him all his life.
 Despite the fact that he did not live with his father, Elim Meshchersky never broke ties with him.
 Pyotr Sergeevich had a great influence on the formation of his son's worldview, on his political views, and in his correspondence, Elim Meshchersky often shared observations about the formation of his character and his views on life.

 When Meshchersky was 18 years old, the Russian ambassador to Dresden Vasily Khanykov, wishing to please his mother, petitioned for the young man to receive one of the oldest Saxon orders - the Ancestral Order of Vigilance, or the White Falcon, which was awarded by the Duke of Weimar.

 Meshchersky returned to Russia as an adult with views formed under the influence of German philosophy.
-After graduating from Saint Petersburg University in 1823, Meshchersky served in the department of the Ministry of Foreign Affairs in Dresden, then at the Russian mission in Turin, then - attaché of the Russian embassy in Paris.
+After graduating from Saint Petersburg University in 1823, Meshchersky served in the department of the Ministry of Foreign Affairs in Dresden, then at the Russian mission in Turin, then – attaché of the Russian embassy in Paris.
 At this time, Meshchersky had the court rank of chamber-cadet and the civil rank of titular adviser.

 The diplomatic service did not interest him so when Sergey Uvarov, Minister of Public Education of the Russian Empire, was looking for a person who could keep him informed about "all the most remarkable things that happen in the field of sciences and arts, in particular, in the course measures taken by the French government in relation to educational institutions", Meshchersky in 1833, took the position of "personal correspondent of the minister."